 Now, Next, Later

-Continuous planning#
+Continuous planning

 Continuous planning represents a real-time relationship between what is planned and what is being worked on.
 This approach directly enables developers to pick up work that drives customer and business impact on a continuous basis.
 The power of continuous planning comes through deconstructing complex processes in favor of more intuitive and integrated workflows.

-Prioritized work#
+Prioritized work

 Instead of antiquated concepts requiring domain knowledge, prioritized work is defined by a state machine into Now, Next, and Later (NNL).

-- Next: A prioritized, scoped estimate of what will be worked on in a given timeframe.
+• Next: A prioritized, scoped estimate of what will be worked on in a given timeframe.

 As issues are moved into Next, like traditional methods, the effort is estimated or broken down further such that the work can be completed in a given time interval.
 Instead of asking and evaluating a work item based on a "no more than" estimate, teams should ask for a "no less than" estimate.
-Developers find more comfort in proposing this value as it removes the negative connotations of exceeding an estimate and removes incessant requests to explain why the work is not complete.
-This simple adjustment removes a lot of overhead and distractions that cause teams to over-index on effort estimates.
+Developers find more comfort in proposing this value as it removes the negative connotations of exceeding an estimate and removes incessant requests to explain why the work isn't complete.
+This adjustment removes a lot of overhead and distractions that cause teams to over-index on effort estimates.

-NNL vista of issues#
+NNL vista of issues

-You can view issues according their stage in the DevRev app under Build > Now, Next, Later.
+You can view issues according to their stage in the DevRev app under Build > Now, Next, Later.

 Sprints are automatically designated as two weeks long.
 You can change the sprint duration by clicking the date range in the Now selector and changing the value of Duration.

-Administrators can save the duration change to make it effective for the org.
+Admins can save the duration change to make it effective for the org.